Get in touch

-In March 2023 the National Will Register commissioned a survey to better understand the way in which will writing and estate planning was undertaken by the public in the United Kingdom.
+In March 2023 the National Will Register commissioned a survey to better understand Will writing and estate planning undertaken by the public in the United Kingdom.
 The report published in April 2023 provides some useful insight into the public’s views.

 1,004 people were asked questions about whether or not they had made a will and how, where it was kept and whether they had told their loved ones about their wishes and where to find documents when the time came to do so.